princeton-nlp/lwm/README.md

 * `emma` (our proposed EMMA-LWM model)
 * `oracle` (oracle semantic-parsing).

+The above script will generate a folder in `experiments/` containing model checkpoints.
 For more details on the different models, see the paper.
 The seed is fixed here and can be changed in the script.
 Full results are in Table 1 of the paper.

 To interact with a trained world model, run:
 ```